tbranyen/vertebrae/README.md

 always work with a jqXHR object.

 Lastly this tool was built to make your life easier.
-I'm open to all suggestions, so please send feedback! =)
+I'm open to all suggestions, so please send feedback! =).  persist somehow.

 Getting started
 ---------------